Symptoms of cervical cancer are not always obvious. In fact, signs and symptoms of cervical cancer usually do not show up in the pre-cancer stage.

 Common in the United States, cervical cancer is diagnosed via a routine pelvic exam performed by your gynecologist or any other women’s health provider.
 Abnormal cells can be detected by a Pap smear or a biopsy of a lesion seen on the cervix.
 When this happens, your provider will send you to a specialist, like a gynecologic oncologist.

-However, there are some symptoms that could alert you to the possibility of cervical cancer:
+Furthermore, there are some symptoms that could alert you to the possibility of cervical cancer, such as:

-- Abnormal vaginal bleeding, such as heavier than normal periods, bleeding with sex, bleeding in between periods, or sporadic bleeding should be evaluated by a women’s health provider.
+- Abnormal vaginal bleeding (i.e., heavier than normal periods, bleeding with or after intercourse, bleeding in between periods, or sporadic bleeding)

-If you experience these symptoms, you should see a women’s health provider for a pelvic exam and further evaluation.
-Your gynecologist, family doctor or nurse practitioner, local clinic, or other provider can perform this evaluation for you.
+If you experience these symptoms, you should see a provider for a pelvic exam and further evaluation.
+A gynecologist, local clinician, or your family provider can perform this evaluation for you.

-Any women’s health provider can evaluate you for cervical cancer and refer you appropriately to your nearest gynecologic oncologist.
+Any health-care provider can screen or evaluate you for cervical cancer and refer you appropriately to your nearest gynecologic oncologist.
 Gynecologic oncologists and radiation oncologists have special training in the treatment and management of cervical cancer.
 Treatment may involve surgery, radiation, or chemotherapy.
 With appropriate and prompt treatment, cervical cancer can often be cured!

-If you’ve been diagnosed with cervical cancer, contact the Gynecologic Oncology clinic at UofL James Graham Brown Cancer Center by calling 502-561-7220.
+To schedule a screening or if you have been diagnosed with cervical cancer, contact the Gynecologic Oncology clinic at UofL Brown Cancer Center by calling 502-561-7220.